Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: Translation-invariant operators

 Observe that the second operator is bounded and linear in $D(\mathcal{L}^2)$.
 Let $u_0\in L^p(\RR^N) \cap D(\mathcal{L}^2)$, and let~$w \in \cont^1([0, \infty]; D(\mathcal{L}^2))$ be the unique solution of the ODE

-thanks to the Picard-Lindelöf theorem.
+whose existence is guaranteed by Picard-Lindelöf's theorem.
 Since $\mathcal{W}_{in}$ is a maximal monotone operator, it is the infinitesimal generator of a solution semigroup $T(t)$, see the~\hyperref[se:existence]{Appendix}.
 Let $v(t) = T(t)w(t)$, and note that it satisfies the equation